remnrem/luna-doc/docs/luna/args.md

 ### Spaces in channel and annotation names

-As of v0.24, Luna will by default swap all spaces in channel or annotation names with an underscore (`_`) character, and will also _trim_ any leading or trailing space/underscore characters.
+BY default, Luna swaps all spaces in channel or annotation names with an underscore (`_`) character, and will also _trim_ any leading or trailing space/underscore characters.
 You can change the character swapped in by setting the special variable `spaces`
 ```
 luna s.lst spaces=/ < cmd.txt